 There is also no fixed ‘ideal’ drying rate.
 Some painters want the paint to dry very slowly to allow for blending techniques, while other might add driers to speed up the process.
 If left to its own devices oil paint dries much more slowly than house paint.
 Linseed oil in oil paint is flexible while drying, but once dry it can be brittle, and doesn’t like big changes in humidity and temperature, which is why it can be important to keep your paintings in an environment that is fairly constant.
 In the short term, artists that use outdoor paint won’t need to worry about keeping conditions constant as the work will withstand changes in extreme temperature and humidity.
 However as previously stated, we do not recommend using outdoor paints indoors as they often emit gases that may be unhealthy to breathe in.

 Household paints are designed to make even applications of colour easy.
 Exterior paints are designed to be resistant to chipping and peeling, even in extreme weather conditions.
 As a result their characteristics are difficult to modify.
 They really only do one thing well – that is to go on surfaces evenly.
-If you try to mix colours, blend or glaze with house paint, you may find that it is difficult to achieve subtle effects.
+If you try to mix colours, blend or glaze with house paint, you may find that, compared with artist paints, it is difficult to achieve subtle effects.
 If you’re considering working with either indoor or outdoor paints, we suggest you think carefully about their characteristics before you do so, and use them to your advantage to avoid disappointment.
 Use them with intent, and not as a compromise, as you are guaranteed to experience disappointment.

 Artist oil paints of any quality are designed to be mixed and blended, glazed and layered.
 They have the highest lightfastness levels and the greatest pigment strength.
 If you are looking for vibrant colour and paint that is easy to control and modify, there really is no substitute.